-The 500 Turbo is a new addition to Fiat's subcompact Cinquecento lineup for the latest model year.
-Positioned between the standard 500 and the high-performance Abarth model, it offers middle-ground performance along with a middle-ground price.
+Positioned between the standard 500 and the high-performance Abarth model, the 500 Turbo offers middle-ground performance along with a middle-ground price.

 The 500 Turbo's lone transmission choice is a five-speed manual.
 Fuel efficiency is rated at 28 mpg in the city and 34 mpg on the highway.